 A song that is pretty, sweet and light, and just makes you want to lie back and smile as the music flows over you.

-That is why I have chosen these 11 relaxing anime theme songs are some of the prettiest written over the last few years, with the hope that you will love them as much as I do.
+That is why I have chosen these 11 relaxing anime theme songs as some of the prettiest written over the last few years, with the hope that you will love them as much as I do.

 ‘Chiisana Hitotsubu‘ (‘A Small Grain‘) by Kiyono Yasuno (Restaurant to Another World Season 1)

 Not only one of the most relaxing anime theme songs released in the last few years, but one of the prettiest anime theme songs as well, the ending theme to Season 1 of Restaurant to Another World is beautiful.

 Called ‘Chiisana Hitotsuba‘ or ‘A Small Grain‘ and sung by Kiyono Yasuno, the Restaurant to Another World ending theme song is a pretty song with superb vocals that musically illustrates a wonderful anime series.

 The ending theme also comes with a gorgeously delicate ending animation featuring waitress Aletta that is just the perfect ending to what is the loveliest fantasy slice of life anime.

 Kiyono Yasuno, who voices Sarah Gold in the series, also sings the opening theme song for the second season of Restaurant to Another World, and it is equally as lovely.